aws-samples/amazon-serverless-datalake-workshop/instructions.md

 4. On **New Athena data source** dialog box, enter **Data source name** e.g. MyAthenaDatasource
 5. Click on **Validate connection** to make sure you have the permissions to access Athena.
 6. Click **Create data source**.
-7. Choose `weblogs` database from **Database: contain sets of tables** dropdown, wll tables under `weblogs` should get listed.
+7. Choose `weblogs` database from **Database: contain sets of tables** dropdown, all tables under `weblogs` should get listed.
 You can choose a table to visualize the data or create a custom SQL.
 In this lab we will create a custom SQL.
 8. Click **Use custom SQL**

  > **Note:** In QuickSight, when creating a new data set based on a direct query to a database, you can choose an existing SQL query or create a new SQL query.
 You can use either an existing or new query to refine the data retrieved from a database, or to combine data from multiple tables.
 Using a SQL query, you can specify SQL statements in addition to any join criteria to refine the data set.
 If you want to join tables only by specifying the join type and the fields to use to join the tables, you can use the join interface instead.
 For more information about using the join interface, see [Joining Tables](https://docs.aws.amazon.com/quicksight/latest/user/joining-tables.html).